Probate and Trust Administration

 Small estates can often be managed without the help of an attorney, but you may want or need assistance in the drafting of affidavits of small estate or other documents to claim assets from banks.
 Real property worth less than $50,000 has an expedited probate process with the court that does not require a hearing, but the forms have to be properly completed and then recorded.

 If the individual executed a trust and properly titled their banking, investment and retirement accounts and real estate before their death, the probate process can be avoided and the estate can be settled timely, cost-effective manner.

 While trust administration is usually not as complicated as the administration of a probate case, there are still administrative tasks that must be accomplished in accordance with the law, so every trustee should consult with an attorney at the outset of the administration of a trust.

 Working with an attorney can streamline the process and assure the trustee that they have properly managed the estate.

-To learn more about dealing with a probate situation or to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust, or reviewing other options available to plan and estate, contact Mary Heare Amodio at 707.263.5759.
+To learn more about dealing with a probate situation or how to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust, or reviewing other options available to create an estate plan, contact Mary Heare Amodio at 707.263.5759.